daemonsy/spree_showcase/README.md

 Spree Showcase
 ===========

+**This library is no longer maintained.
+If anyone finds it useful and wishes to take over, let me know.
+Otherwise the code will be left here for reference.**

 Spree Showcase is a simple extension that allows you to create the good ol' slideshow.
 The goal is to create a slideshow extension that makes things easy for the users and programmers.
 Minimal effort needed.

 The secondary objective is to create a slideshow template that allows most types of JS slider to be implemented easily into Spree.